-- Nurse and Allied Staffing Nurse and Allied Staffing represented approximately 80% of our total revenue in the first quarter of 2015.
-Nurse and Allied Staffing provides traditional staffing, including temporary and permanent placement of travel nurses and allied professionals and branch-based local nurses and allied staffing.
+- Nurse and Allied Staffing Nurse and Allied Staffing represented approximately 79% of our total revenue in the second quarter of 2015.
+Nurse and Allied Staffing provides traditional staffing, including temporary and permanent placement of travel nurses and allied professionals and branchbased local nurses and allied staffing.
 Our services include the placement of travel and per diem nurses, allied healthcare professionals, such as rehabilitation therapists, radiology technicians, and respiratory therapists.
-Our clients include: public and private acute care and non-acute care hospitals, government facilities, schools, outpatient clinics, ambulatory care facilities, retailers, and many other healthcare providers throughout the U.S. - Physician Staffing Physician Staffing represented approximately 15% of our total revenue in the first quarter of 2015.
-Physician Staffing provides physicians in many specialties, certified registered nurse anesthetists (CRNAs), nurse practitioners (NPs) and physician assistants (PAs) under our Medical Doctor Associates (MDA) and Saber-Salisbury brands as independent contractors on temporary assignments throughout the U.S. at various healthcare facilities, such as acute and non-acute care facilities, medical group practices, government facilities, and managed care organizations. - Other Human Capital Management Services Other Human Capital Management Services represented approximately 5% of our total revenue in the first quarter of 2015.
-Other Human Capital Management Services provides education and training programs to the healthcare industry and retained and contingent search services for physicians and healthcare executives within the U.S.
+Our clients include: public and private acute care and non-acute care hospitals, government facilities, schools, outpatient clinics, ambulatory care facilities, retailers, and many other healthcare providers throughout the U.S. - Physician Staffing Physician Staffing represented approximately 16% of our total revenue in the second quarter of 2015.
+Physician Staffing provides physicians in many specialties, certified registered nurse anesthetists (CRNAs), nurse practitioners (NPs) and physician assistants (PAs) under our Medical Doctor Associates (MDA) and Saber-Salisbury brands as independent contractors on temporary assignments throughout the U.S. at various healthcare facilities, such as acute and non-acute care facilities, medical group practices, government facilities, and managed care organizations. - Other Human Capital Management Services Other Human Capital Management Services represented approximately 5% of our total revenue in the second quarter of 2015.
+Other Human Capital Management Services provides education and training programs to the healthcare industry and retained and contingent search services for physicians and healthcare executives within the U.S. See Note 15 Subsequent Events to our condensed consolidated financial statements.